-But bleaching and dying can be VERY damaging together, and a lot of hair products don’t account for how harsh their chemicals can be.
+Bleaching and dying can be VERY damaging, and a lot of hair products don’t account for how harsh the chemicals can be.

-Some of my favorite brands offer a wide range of specific hair colors as well.
+Some of my favorite Asian beauty brands offer a wide range of specific hair colors as well.
 So if you prefer to stick to more natural tones like me, there are plenty of dyes to choose from.

 Instead of just “brown” or “blonde,” my fav products offer dyes with specific undertones to match different skin tones.

 While most of my favorites are from Asian brands, I also wanted to highlight products that work well on Asian hair.

 Asian hair has more cuticle layers than Caucasian hair, which is why it needs more effort to lift—the pigmentation is also darker, which adds even more time to the dyeing process.